Warning: The following contains disturbing descriptions of violence, including sexual violence. Reader discretion is advised.

 On November 25, 1973, corrections officers at Walpole state prison (now known as the Massachusetts Correctional Institution-Cedar Junction) found DeSalvo stabbed to death in his cell in the prison’s hospital wing, where he had worked as an orderly.
 DeSalvo had been dead for at least 10 hours.
 Fellow inmate Robert Wilson was tried for the murder, which ended in a hung jury.

-“Prison institutions have subcultures, and those subcultures operate according to a certain set of norms and values,” criminologist Karol Lucken tells A&E Real Crime.
+“Prison institutions have subcultures, and those subcultures operate according to a certain set of norms and values,” criminologist Karol Lucken tells A&E True Crime.

 If another inmate violates the code, such as cheating or “ratting out” another, says Lucken, there are often consequences because it can cause problems for everyone and risks violating the hierarchal power structure of the inmate group.